Magnolia warbler: Songs

 Researchers have observed two different types of songs in male magnolia warblers.
 Their songs have been referred to as the First Category song and the Second Category song.
-Females have not been observed to have a distinct song yet as the males have; while they do sing, they don't have separate songs for different situations.
-In general, the male warblers use their songs during the spring migration season and during the breeding season: one is used for courtship and the other is used to mark their territory each day.
+These songs have two distinct purposes – one used to attract mates, and the other to defend territory.
+Females, while they do sing, have not been observed to have separate songs for different situations.
 Both males and females have call notes that they use for various alerts: the females have short call notes to signal when a human observer is watching them, and the males have short call notes to signal when any sort of threatening predators are close to their offspring.

 Reproduction

 Male magnolia warblers go to their breeding grounds about two weeks before the females arrive.
 After the females come to the breeding grounds, both the males and females cooperate to build the nest for a week.
 Because of the difficulty of locating their nests among the forest's dense undergrowth, it is hard to know whether the warblers re-use their original nests each breeding season, or whether they abandon them for new ones.
 The nests are built in their tree of choice – different types of fir trees, such as Abies balsamea (balsam fir) and Picea glauca (spruce fir).
 The nest is made up of grass, twigs, and horsehair fungus, and they are relatively small, shallow, circular-shaped nests, barely exceeding 10 cm on all sides.
 The nests are usually found close to the ground, commonly in the lowest three meters of the firs.

 Female magnolia warblers usually lay three to five eggs during each breeding season.
 The female will not incubate her eggs until all of them are laid.
 The female sits on the eggs for about two weeks before the eggs hatch.
 The female is also the one that warms the newborn chicks by brooding, or sitting, on the nest; she is also the one who feeds the newborn chicks most frequently, though the males also engage in feeding the offspring at times.
 Because the males are technically as equally responsible for feeding the newborns as the females are, this means that the males are monogamous because they expend a large amount of energy looking for food for their young.
 In order to keep the nest clean, females eat the fecal sacs of their newborns; as the chicks grow older, both parents simply remove the sacs from the nest.
 The baby warblers are ready to fly out of the nest by the time they are ten days old.